Ritwiz471/VLR-Project/README.md

 ## Acknowledgement
-Our code is modified based on [Diffusers](https://github.com/huggingface/diffusers).
-We adopt [Stable Diffusion v1.5 inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting) as the base model.
-We use [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing/tree/master) and [DensePose](https://github.com/facebookresearch/DensePose) to automatically generate masks in our [Gradio](https://github.com/gradio-app/gradio) App and [ComfyUI](https://github.com/comfyanonymous/ComfyUI) workflow.
+Our code is modified based on [CatVTON] https://github.com/Zheng-Chong/CatVTON.
 Thanks to all the contributors!

 ## License
 All the materials, including code, checkpoints, and demo, are made available under the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 You are free to copy, redistribute, remix, transform, and build upon the project for non-commercial purposes, as long as you give appropriate credit and distribute your contributions under the same license.